shoebUnideb/snipp-it_chromeExtension/readme.md

 - Set specific duration for capturing screenshots
 - Automatically compile screenshots into a PDF
 - Control via Chrome extension or command line
+- Stop the program any time before duration according to your need
 ## Installation

 1. Install the required dependencies:
    ```
    pip install -r requirements.txt
    ```
+  Or if you already have python installed run the `install_dependencies.bat` file in case of windows OS

 2. Install the Chrome extension:
    - Open Chrome and go to `chrome://extensions/`
    - Enable "Developer mode"
    - Click "Load unpacked" and select the extension folder

 ## Usage

 ### Server